Skip to Content

 12. Give yourself a deadline

 Declutter the living room by the weekend and invite guests over so the room has to be decluttered by then.
 Advertise a garage sale or set a date to go to the car boot so you need to have some stuff to sell by then.
-Setting a realistic deadline focuses the mind.
+Setting a realistic deadline focuses the mind and helps us get motivated to clear our clutter.

 Get clear on why you want to declutter and the benefits you hope it will bring for you.
 Perhaps more time, space, freedom, less to clear up and clean, easier to clean, a calmer home… When you lose motivation to declutter think back to why you wanted to declutter in the first place.
 Keep this reason first and foremost in your mind for those times when you want to give up.